 Start optimizing your article

 Step 1.
-Open a article inside the editor and click on the SEO and Readability score.
+Open a article inside the editor and click on 'Content Gap'.

 Step 2.
-You will now see the sidebar for optimizing your article.
-It contains two sections, SEO and Readability.
 Fill in the focus keyword or phrase you want to optimize your article for.
+Continue by clicking 'Identify Gap'.

 By selecting a "Focus keyphrase" for your article, you can let the AI generate interesting keywords to start or finetune the content of the article.
 The priority tells the influence the keyword has on your selected keyphrase.